IFR Deficit Policy

 A. For accounts with projected negative cash conditions having emerged at June 30, 1995 and fiscal year-ends thereafter, the account deficit elimination plan is the official IFR allocation worksheet, completed on the CBM, as part of the annual budget development process for the upcoming year.
 Account deficits addressed in this manner must be resolved in one year.
 The only exception to this policy concerns the management of service-related IFR accounts whose rates are reviewed every two years.
 If a deficit develops in such an account the elimination of that deficit must be addressed as part of the next rate development exercise.
 The revised rates in those accounts should be established to eliminate the existing deficits within one year and prevent the development of a new deficit.

 B. The Accounting and Budget Offices will monitor progress toward deficit elimination.
-If a fiscal year-end target is not attained, the Vice President will be notified and given the opportunity to take immediate correction action.
+If a fiscal year-end target is not attained, the Vice President will be notified and given the opportunity to take immediate corrective action.
 If the deficit elimination plan is not brought into balance by September 1st and a state carry-forward surplus is available from the year in which the IFR target was missed, the carry-forward surplus will be reduced by the amount necessary to complete the IFR account's deficit elimination plan for that year.
 If no carry-forward surplus is available, or if the carry-forward amount is insufficient, the state allocation for the following fiscal year will be charged for the shortfall.